Challenger and mobile banks

 - The Which? review of Atom Bank

-What is a challenger or mobile bank?
+What is a challenger bank or mobile bank?

 The term challenger bank is used to describe any bank that’s looking to challenge the big four in Britain - Barclays, Lloyds Banking Group (which contains Halifax, Lloyds Bank and Bank of Scotland), HSBC and RBS (which includes NatWest and Ulster Bank).